Friday, January 30, 2026

 Jacob wrestled with a man all night, refusing to let go until he received a blessing.
 After the struggle, Jacob declared, “I saw God face to face” (Genesis 32:30, NIV).
 This encounter points to Jesus, engaging with Jacob in a personal, life-changing moment."

-Jesus kept the Law and so did Paul (and other Jews)--but Gentiles are not required to keep all of the Old Testament laws, but should try to at least follow the 10 commandments, especially the first two.
+Jesus kept the Law and so did Paul (and other Jews)--but Gentiles are not required to keep all of the Old Testament laws, but should try to keep Jesus' commands on love, etc., and a good rule to follow is at least the 10 commandments, especially the first two.
 In Matthew 22:36-40: “Teacher, which is the greatest commandment in the Law?”
 Jesus replied: “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’[This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.’
 All the Law and the Prophets hang on these two commandments.”